awei01/katsu-site-source/posts/2012-11-13-trend-watch-ascot-tie.md

 Courtesy of amazonaws.com

 Have a trend you're eyeing but still approach with trepidation?
 We vow to lead you in the right direction!
-Email a Style Consultant at [info@9tailors.com](mailto:info@9tailors.com) and we'll let you know if your idea is a hit or miss, or how you can incorporate new trends into your wardrobe.
+Email a Style Consultant at [{{ site.emails.info }}](mailto:{{ site.emails.info }}) and we'll let you know if your idea is a hit or miss, or how you can incorporate new trends into your wardrobe.